Eruptive mass loss less than a year before the explosion of superluminous supernovae. II. A systematic search for pre-explosion eruptions with VLT/X-shooter

-\abstract {We present X-shooter spectroscopic and photometric observations of a sample of 21 hydrogen-poor superluminous supernovae (SLSNe-I), spanning a redshift range of $z = 0.13$–$0.95$, aimed at searching for shells of circumstellar material (CSM).
-Specifically, we focus on identifying broad \ion{Mg}{II} absorption features that are blueshifted by several thousand kilometers per second relative to the narrow absorption lines associated with the host galaxy.
-These broad features have previously been interpreted as arising from resonance line scattering of the SLSN continuum by rapidly expanding CSM ejected shortly before explosion.
-Utilizing high-quality near-ultraviolet spectra, we model the region around 2800~\AA\ to characterize the \ion{Mg}{II} line profiles, enabling us to either confirm their presence or place constraints on undetected CSM shells.
-We identify five objects in our sample that show broad \ion{Mg}{II} absorption features consistent with the presence of CSM.
-While SN\,2018ibb, SN\,2020xga and SN\,2022xgc have been previously reported, we identify previously undiscovered CSM shells in DES15S2nr and DES16C3ggu.
+\abstract {We present X-shooter spectroscopic and photometric observations of a sample of 21 hydrogen-poor superluminous supernovae (SLSNe-I), spanning a redshift range of $z = 0.13-0.95$, aimed at searching for shells of circumstellar material (CSM).
+Specifically, we focused on identifying broad \ion{Mg}{II} absorption features that are blueshifted by several thousand kilometers per second relative to the narrow absorption lines associated with the host galaxy.
+These broad features have previously been interpreted to arise from resonance line scattering of the SLSN continuum by rapidly expanding CSM ejected shortly before explosion.
+Utilizing high-quality near-ultraviolet spectra, we modeled the region around 2800~\AA\ to characterize the \ion{Mg}{II} line profiles, enabling us to either confirm their presence or place constraints on undetected CSM shells.
+We identified five objects in our sample that show broad \ion{Mg}{II} absorption features consistent with the presence of CSM.
+While SN\,2018ibb, SN\,2020xga, and SN\,2022xgc have been previously reported, we identified previously undiscovered CSM shells in DES15S2nr and DES16C3ggu.
 In the case of DES15S2nr, the CSM shell is located at $\sim 3.4 \times 10^{15}\rm cm$ and is moving with a maximum velocity of $\sim 4800\rm~km~s^{-1}$.
 For DES16C3ggu, the shell lies at $\sim 4.8 \times 10^{15}\rm cm$ and reaches up to $\sim 4700~\rm km~s^{-1}$.
-These shells were likely expelled approximately two and three months, respectively, before the explosion of their associated SNe, timescales consistent with late-stage mass-loss episodes such as luminous blue variable-like eruptions or pulsational pair-instability events.
-We further find evidence that the velocities of the CSM shells in all objects lie within $3000-5000~\rm km~s^{-1}$, which may reflect an intrinsic property and could hint at a similar mass-ejection mechanism.
-We do not find any correlations between the shell properties and the SN properties, except for a marginal correlation between the light curve decline time scale and the shell velocities.
-This correlation needs further work, but if it applies, it is a powerful link between the late-time mass ejection and eventual explosion.
-We further demonstrate that CSM configurations similar to the majority of the detected shells would have been observable in spectra with signal-to-noise $>8$ per resolution element, and that the lines from a shell are in general detectable except in the cases where the shell is either very geometrically and/or optically thin.
-Therefore, we conclude that the detection of CSM shells is not a selection effect, but may instead point to the existence of a subclass of SLSNe-I undergoing late-stage shell ejections shortly before explosion.}
+These shells were likely expelled approximately two and three months before the explosion of their respective associated SNe on timescales consistent with late-stage eruptive mass-loss episodes.
+We further found evidence that the velocities of the CSM shells in all objects lie within $3000-5000~\rm km~s^{-1}$, which may reflect an intrinsic property and could hint at a similar mass-ejection mechanism.
+We did not find any correlations between the shell properties and the SN properties, except for a marginal correlation between the light curve decline timescale and the shell velocities.
+This correlation needs further work; however, if it applies, it is a powerful link between the late-time mass ejection and eventual explosion.
+We further demonstrate that CSM configurations similar to the majority of the detected shells would have been observable in spectra with a signal-to-noise $>5$ per resolution element, and that the lines from a shell are, in general, detectable except in cases where the shell is either very geometrically and/or optically thin.
+Therefore, we conclude that the non-detections are unlikely to arise from selection effects but they may instead point to the existence of a subclass of SLSN-I progenitors undergoing late-stage shell ejections shortly before explosion.}

 \keywords{supernovae: general – supernovae: individual: DES15S2nr, DES16C3ggu, SN\,2018ibb, SN\,2020xga, SN\,2022xgc}

 \authorrunning{Gkini et al.} \titlerunning{Probing eruptive mass-loss prior to superluminous supernovae with VLT/X-shooter}